xtuml/bridgepoint/doc-bridgepoint/notes/8424_fix_classpath_int.md

   is not an introduction of an error as much as it is simply a failure to fix this scenario.

+5.6 Update the models in the `models` and `modelsmg` repositories to use the new variable.
+Look for `core.jar` references in `.classpath` files and update them to the new line as in 5.4.

+5.7 Update the version bump HOWTO doc [2.3] to remove the instructions to update `GPS Watch.zip` for the version number change.

 6. Implementation Comments
 --------------------------